kevinburkeland/it254gitproject_old2/README.md

 # it254gitproject
-if you are looking for the one for class you are in the right spot
+This is mason wades for of the it254project file yaaaayyyyyyyyyyyy